St. Ambrose has 1:1 Chromebook device and iPads for our younger students.

 - Band: Beginning in 3rd Grade, students will begin band, in addition to General Music.
 Students in 3rd and 4th grades focus on playing a recorder.
 Once students are in 5th grade, they can choose an instrument of their choice to focus on for the year.
 6th-8th students participate in band as an elective.

 - Choir: Students are encouraged to participate in choir.
 The choir will sing during mass and special events.
 Practice is held once a week after school.
 The choir is open to students in 4th-8th grades.

 - Pre-K – Kindergarten: Students meet 30 minutes once a week.
 Basic expressions, songs, and vocabulary are taught.
 The children become familiar with the language.

 - First – Fifth grades: Classes meet 30 minutes once or twice a week.
-Basic expressions are taught, commands, nouns(feminine & masculine), definite and indefinite articles, sentence structure, basic vocabulary such as parts of the body, days of the week, colors, numbers, etc. are covered.
+Basic expressions are taught, commands, nouns(feminine & masculine), definite and indefinite articles, sentence structure, and basic vocabulary such as parts of the body, days of the week, colors, numbers, etc. are covered.

 - Sixth – Eighth grades: Jr. High meets 45 minutes twice a week.
-Conversation, listening, translation, reading, conjugation of regular and irregular verbs in present tense, and sentence structure are developed.
+Conversation, listening, translation, reading, conjugation of regular and irregular verbs in the present tense, and sentence structure are developed.